npnf-inc/PlayForKeeps/README.md

 The game depends on a number of configurations in the Developer Portal.
 We will provide an account that has a read-only version of these configurations shortly.

 In the meantime, if you want a copy of those configurations, email support@npnf.com.

-## Running the Game
-This game was designed to run in stand-alone mode only.
-This is not a limitation of the SDK, but of the game itself.

-Note: We will put up a playable version of this game on https://developer.npnf.com/docs shortly.